AceDataCloud/FluxAPI/README.md

 - `size`: the size of the generated image result.
 - `count`: the number of images to generate, with a default value of 1; this parameter is only valid for image generation tasks and is invalid for editing tasks.
 - `prompt`: the prompt.
-- `model`: the generation model, defaulting to `flux-dev`.
+- `model`: the generation model, default is `flux-dev`.
 - `callback_url`: the URL to receive the callback result.

-After selection, you can see that the corresponding code is also generated on the right side, as shown in the image:
+After selection, you can see that the corresponding code is also generated on the right side, as shown in the image below:

 <p><img src="https://cdn.acedata.cloud/8q7aux.png" width="500" class="m-auto"></p>

-Click the "Try" button to test, as shown in the image above, and we get the following result:
+Click the "Try" button to test, as shown in the above image, and we get the following result:

 ```json
 {